MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dimensions-and-measures-available-in-call-quality-dashboard.md

 The \<sort order string> is used to control the sort order when presenting the data and can be used for filtering.
 For example, a filter on Duration (Minutes) < "065", would show streams with duration less than 2 minutes (The leading '0' is needed for the filter to work as expected).
 The actual value of the sort order string isn't significant.

 > [!NOTE]
 > You might notice ranges that seem to be invalid for a given dimension.
 An example is Wifi Signal Strength showing calls in the 082: [100 - 110) range when 100 is the maximum possible value.
 This range is due to how numbers are assigned to ranges in CQD's data model.
-If a whole number value is 99, it is counted in the 081: [90 - 100) range.
-If that value is 100, it is counted in the 082: [100 - 110) range.
+If a whole number value is 99, it's counted in the 081: [90 - 100) range.
+If that value is 100, it's counted in the 082: [100 - 110) range.
 This doesn't indicate that there are Wifi Signal Strength values greater than 100% being reported.

 #### Enumeration strings